Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Model reduction approach and derivation of energy transfer equation

+We linearize the equation derived from the phase-averaged ROM around the base flow and compare it with the conventional energy budget equation for a pair of eigenmodes.
+In this case, the eigenmode is comparable to the LSA mode.
+When linearized about the base flow, the equation becomes

+Considering that the real part of equation (\ref{LSAeq_average_static_budget_new}) for the stationary flow represents the modal energy budget equation, the real part of equation (\ref{eq:ROMgrowth}) can be regarded as the energy budget equation for eigenmodes with a finite growth rate.
+The real part is given by

+We refer to the equation for the energy budget, which includes the linear growth of the modal energy, as the global energy transfer equation, since it represents the overall transfer of energy to the eigenmode of interest.
+Futhermore, growth rate and frequency of $f_k$-frequency eigenmode are

+It has been noted by \citet{Mittal_2009} that the growth rate of an eigenmode can be represented as the sum of three terms, which constitute the quantity $G_{f_k f_k}$.
+Our formulation of the growth rate is in complete agreement with their result, in which the growth rate is represented in terms of the eigenmode and the base flow.

-Moreover, the comparison of the coefficients of the second-order terms leads to the simple conclusion that the growth rate is equal to $\text{Real}(G_{{f_1}{f_1}})$.
+The coefficients of the second-order terms leads to the simple conclusion that the growth rate is equal to $\text{Real}(G_{{f_k}{f_k}})$.
 When kinetic energy is defined as $\boldsymbol{u}^T\boldsymbol{u}$, energy transfer represents $2\sigma\boldsymbol{u}^T\boldsymbol{u}$.
-That is, once $\boldsymbol{u}$ is energized, the dynamical system acts as an amplifier of $\boldsymbol{u}$'s oscillation.
-Hence, the change in sign of the growth rate pre and post-critical $\Rey$ indicates a shift in the energy transfer direction.
+That is, once $\boldsymbol{u}$ is excited, the dynamical system acts as an amplifier of $\boldsymbol{u}$'s oscillation.
+The same result has also been reported by \citet{shift}.
+Hence, the change in sign of the growth rate across the pre- and post-critical $\Rey$ indicates a shift in the energy transfer direction.
 This simple conclusion connects dynamical systems and fluid dynamics.
-Note that for the structure that first transfers energy to $\boldsymbol{u}$, an approach based on the adjoint GSA \citep{GIANNETTI_2007, Luchini_2014, Ohmichi_2021} or resolvent analysis is a reasonable choice.
+Note that for obtaining the structure that first transfers energy to $\boldsymbol{u}$, an approach based on the adjoint LSA \citep{GIANNETTI_2007, Luchini_2014, Ohmichi_2021} or resolvent analysis is a reasonable choice.